ERA Constitution

 Committee membership

-Committee members are expected to act as committee member for 4 years (although free to resign during this time), after which they can put themselves up for re-election or may step down.
+Committee members are expected to act as a committee member for 4 years (although free to resign during this time), after which they can put themselves up for re-election or may step down.

 Co-Chairs act as Co-Chair for 4 years, again up for election after that period, and may act as Co-Chair for a maximum 2 terms, i.e. 8 years.